13 KiB

 Introduce a generic custom status reader that will be able to compute the status of

-a custom resource based on a list of conditions
+a custom resource based on a list of conditions that need to be met.

 import (